 It is our intention at Melton to deliver an exciting and engaging art curriculum where all children, no matter what their individual needs are, can access and enjoy a variety of art lessons.
-We want all of our pupils to find a love of art through exploring a range of skills.
-At Melton, we aim to give children opportunities to develop their skills in a multitude of techniques which are delivered through our carefully planned topics and are designed specifically for the children at our school.
+We want all of our pupils to find a love of art through acquiring new knowledge and exploring a range of skills.
+At Melton, we aim to give children opportunities to develop their knowledge and skills in a multitude of techniques which are delivered through our carefully planned topics and are designed specifically for the children at our school.
 We hope that our children can both inspire others and be inspired by others.
 The curriculum at Melton encourages all children to discuss artwork including their own, other pupils and famous artists.
-Above all, at Melton, all children’s artwork is celebrated, and we recognize that every child is unique.
+Above all, at Melton, all children’s artwork is celebrated, and we recognise that every child is unique.
 Children are encouraged to have their own artistic intentions and to think creatively.

 Art has been purposefully planned into our new curriculum at Melton to inspire all children to engage in their termly topics.

 Throughout the school year, every child will be taught a wide range of techniques and taught to become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 Within their lessons they will produce creative work, exploring their ideas and recording their experiences.
 Furthermore, they will be taught how to evaluate and analyse creative works using the language of art, craft and design.
 Additionally, they will find out about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.